pynucastro/pynucastro/docs/source/intro.rst

   There are a few special rates derived from `Rate`:

-  * :func:`ReacLibRate <pynucastro.rates.reaclib_rate.ReacLibRate>`: This is a rate in the
+  * :py:obj:`ReacLibRate <pynucastro.rates.reaclib_rate.ReacLibRate>`:
-    JINA ReacLib format, with the temperature dependence specified by an interpolant with 7 different coefficients.
+    This is a rate in the JINA ReacLib format, with the temperature dependence specified by an interpolant with 7 different coefficients.

+  * :py:obj:`StarLibRate <pynucastro.rates.starlib_rate.StarLibRate>`:
+    This is a rate in the StarLib, with median rate and uncertainty tabulated in terms of temperature.

-  * :func:`TabularRate <pynucastro.rates.tabular_rate.TabularRate>`: This is a
+  * :py:obj:`TabularRate <pynucastro.rates.tabular_rate.TabularRate>`:
-    rate that is tabulated in terms of :math:`(T, \rho Y_e)`.
+    This is a rate that is tabulated in terms of :math:`(T, \rho Y_e)`.
 This is how the weak rates (electron captures and beta-decays) are stored.
 Interpolation is used to find the rate at any thermodynamic state.

+  * :py:obj:`TemperatureTabularRate
-  * :func:`TemperatureTabularRate <pynucastro.rates.temperature_tabular_rate.TemperatureTabularRate>`: This supports
+    <pynucastro.rates.temperature_tabular_rate.TemperatureTabularRate>`:
-    a strong rate where the temperature dependent part ($N_A \langle\sigma v\rangle$) is given as a tabulation in terms of temperature.
+    This supports a strong rate where the temperature dependent part ($N_A \langle\sigma v\rangle$) is given as a tabulation in terms of temperature.

-  * :func:`ApproximateRate <pynucastro.rates.approximate_rates.ApproximateRate>`:
+  * :py:obj:`ApproximateRate <pynucastro.rates.approximate_rates.ApproximateRate>`:
     An approximate rate assumes equilibration of intermediate nuclei to create an approximation for a rate sequence.
 Currently, there are two approximations that can be made: